Paul-Jarvis/windCalibPython/README.md

 windyPlume is a collection of Python scripts that can be used to calibrate images of wind-affected volcanic plumes.
-For a full description of how the software works see a) comments in code and b) manuscript by Snee et al.
+For a full description of how the software works see a) comments in code and b) manuscript by Snee et al. (in prep)

 ## Contents: